southzax/hihr-ops-dashboard/README.md

 - Clockify can authenticate with API key from .env, list workspaces and projects, pull time entires for a single user and date range
 - Raw timeclock data is saved in data/raw/clockify/
+- Timeclock data is cleaned and transformed to DataFrame and dimension tables are built.
+Transformed data is saved in csv and parquet formats in data/processed/clockify
+- Paycor can authenticate through API app in Developer Portal.
+Generates access token using refresh token from .env
+- Raw employee data and pay rate history saved in data/raw/paycor/